R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks

 \paragraph{Design flexibility} The proposed parameterization is flexible in that we can choose $\phi_g$ to be any 1-Lipschitz feedforward network.
-This opens up the possibility of using network structures such as MLPs \cite{Wang+Manchester2023}, CNNs \cite{Pauli++2024}, ResNets \cite{araujo2023unified}, or transformer-like architectures \cite{qi2023lipsformer}, depending on the desired application.
-In contrast, the existing parameterization of contracting and Lipschitz RENs in \cite{Revay++2023} only allows for $D_{11}$ with particular structures (full or strictly lower-triangular).
-While, in principle, the REN \eqref{eqn:ren} contains many of the above network architectures, it is not obvious how to parameterize a well-posed contracting and Lipschitz REN with a structured equilibrium layer.
-This limits its application in high-dimensional problems involving voice or image data.
-R2DN has no such restriction.
+This opens up the possibility of using network structures such as MLPs \cite{miyato2018spectral,Wang+Manchester2023}, CNNs \cite{trockman2021orthogonalizing,Pauli++2024}, ResNets \cite{araujo2023unified}, or transformer-like architectures \cite{qi2023lipsformer}.
+In contrast, the REN parameterization in \cite{Revay++2023} only allows for $D_{11}$ with particular structures (full or strictly lower-triangular).
+While, in principle, the REN \eqref{eqn:ren} contains many of the above network architectures, it is not obvious how to parameterize a well-posed contracting and Lipschitz REN with a structured equilibrium layer (e.g., convolution operator).
+This limits the application of REN in high-dimensional problems involving voice or image data, while R2DN has no such restriction.

 \paragraph{Model size and scalability} RENs typically have many more parameters than R2DNs given the same number of neurons due to the structure of the equilibrium layer \eqref{eqn:implicit-layer}.
-Given $d$ neurons, the number of parameters in $\phi_{eq}$ is proportional to $d^2$.
-In contrast, for an R2DN, the number of parameters in $\phi_g$ parameterized by an $L$-layer MLP with $d$ neurons in total is proportional to $d^2/L$.
-That is, the number of parameters scales linearly with the depth of the network, and if the model size is held constant between $\phi_{eq}$ for a REN and $\phi_g$ for an R2DN, then $\phi_g$ has more neurons than $\phi_{eq}$.
+Specifically, the number of parameters in $\phi_{eq}$ is proportional to $q^2$ where $q$ is the number of neurons.
+In contrast, for an R2DN, the number of parameters in $\phi_g$ parameterized by an $L$-layer MLP with $q$ neurons in total is proportional to $q^2/L$.
+In other words, for a comparable model size, R2DN has $\sqrt{L}$ times as many neurons as REN.